 The best acoustic guitar for beginners right now

-Our overall recommendation for the best acoustic guitar for beginners right now has to be the Fender CD-60S.
+Our overall recommendation for the best beginner acoustic guitar right now has to be the Fender CD-60S.
 This ace beginner acoustic delivers everything you could possibly need when starting out, and all at a delicious entry-level price.
 This guitar offers great sound, is an easy player, and sports a rugged construction.

 At the other end of the budget spectrum, the Yamaha LL6 ARE is an ace option.
 It delivers a versatile range of tones that really shine, whether unplugged or you're using the built-in acoustic guitar pickup.
 A forgiving friend, it certainly helps bring out the best in your sound.
 While it isn’t the cheapest beginner acoustic on this list, it will remain a reliable ally beyond your years as a complete beginner, making it a great addition to our best acoustic guitars for beginners round-up.